b5strbal/macaw/README.md

 Download the project and run
 ```
-sage setup.py install
+python setup.py install
 ```
-from the main directory containing the `setup.py` file.
-For this to work, `Sage` needs to be installed.
+from the directory containing the `setup.py` file.
+Without root access you can run ``python setup.py install --user``.

 ## Current functionality